kulics/koral/book-en/check.md

 So we declare an exception, the exception description is `something wrong`, once the external caller uses the illegal length of `name`, the function will be forced to abort, report the exception up and hand it to the caller.
 ## Check Exception
 We can use the `.! id:type {}` statement to check for exceptions when using assignment statements or expression statements.
-`id` can be omitted, the default is `it`.
+`id` can be omitted, the default is `ex`.
 `:type` can also be omitted, the default is `Exception`.

 E.g:
 ```
-f: file = readFile.("temp.txt").! err: Exception
+f: file = readFile.("temp.txt").! e: Exception
 {
-    cmd.print.(err.message)
+    cmd.print.(e.message)
 }
 ```
-When an exception occurs, the program enters the `!` block, and `err` is the exception identifier.
+When an exception occurs, the program enters the `!` block, and `e` is the exception identifier.
 We can get the exception information or perform other operations.

 If there are no exceptions, the logic of the exception handling block will not be entered.